johnlauer/serial-port-json-server/README.md

 	- When you send !~% it automatically is sent to TinyG without buffering so it essentially skips ahead of all other buffered commands.
 This mimics what TinyG does internally.
 	- If you ask qr reports to be turned off with a $qv=0 or {"qv":0} then bypassmode is entered whereby no blocking occurs on sending serial port commands.
 	- If you ask qr reports to be turned back on with $qv=1 (or 2 or 3) or {"qv":1} (or 2 or 3) then bypassmode is turned off.
+	- If a qr reponse is seen from TinyG then BypassMode is turned off automatically.

 Changes in 1.3
 - Added ability for buffer flow plugins.
 There is a new buffer flow plugin